 COM 1102 Employability Skills/Ethics

-COM 1203 $\label{thm:communication} \mbox{Tech Communication or higher-level composition}$
+COM 1203 Tech Communication or higher-level composition

 course

 ELM 1023 Basic Machine Shop

 ELM 1043 Pneumatics and Hydraulics

 ELM 1054 Industrial Circuits and Controls

 ELM 2084 Advanced Industrial Mechanics

-C.1 C 11
+One of the following courses:

-CFA 1103 Tech Computer Fundamentals
+CF Δ 11 03 Tech Computer Fundamentals

-CIS 1013 Introduction to Computer-based Systems
+CIS 10 13 Introduction to Computer-based Systems or

-or higher-level computer course

-\The Electromechanical Technology student may choose to continue his/her studies and earn an Associate of Applied Science in Industrial Technology degree or an Associate of Applied Science in General Technology (AASGT) degree.
+The Electromechanical Technology student may choose to continue his/her studies and earn an Associate of Applied Science in Industrial Technology degree or an Associate of Applied Science in General Technology (AASGT) degree.
 There are two options for completion of the AASGT degree plan.
 Details of requirements for the Associate of Applied Science in General Technology degree are found in the Division of General Studies section of this catalog.